Charles Tennyson Turner

-Charles Tennyson Turner (4 July 1808 – 25 April 1879) was an English poet.
+Charles Tennyson Turner (born Charles Tennyson; 4 July 1808 – 25 April 1879) was an English poet.

 Born in Somersby, Lincolnshire, he was an elder brother of Alfred Tennyson; his friendship and the "heart union" with his brother is revealed in Poems by Two Brothers (1829).
 Another poet brother was Frederick Tennyson.

 In 1833, Charles was ordained a priest in the Church of England.
 On 1 October 1835, he changed his surname to Turner after inheriting the estate of his great-uncle, the Reverend Samuel Turner of Caistor in Lincolnshire.
 On 24 May 1836, he married Louisa Sellwood, the younger sister of Alfred's future wife; she later suffered from mental illness and became an opium addict.
 Charles died on 25 April 1879, at the age of 70, at 6 Imperial Square in Cheltenham, Gloucestershire.

 Turner was key in the construction of Grasby, a small village on the outskirts of Caistor.
 He helped construct part of the school (Grasby School) and was the vicar of Grasby Church for a while.